utshomax/postman-docs/src/pages/docs/administration/sso/user-sso.md

 1. Postman will redirect you to the configured IdP.
 Enter your SSO details to sign in.

     > The first time you sign in to Postman, you may need to carry out extra steps to set up access to your IdP account.
-Sign in using SSO and follow your provider's steps to connect the account to Postman.
+Sign in using SSO and follow the steps to link your IdP account to Postman.

 > If you're a member of multiple Postman teams with varying authentication methods, you must sign in to those teams separately.
 To do so, select your avatar in the upper-right corner, then select the team to proceed.